Darxo/Hardened/README.md

 ### World Parties

+- Introduce a roaming **Bounty Hunter** company.
+They behave very similar to roaming Mercenary Companies but use different units to fight
 - World Parties are no longer stunned, when you cancel the combat dialog with them
 - Food Products transported by Caravans now always drop at full stacksize and freshness
 - Caravans from Tier 1 and Tier 2 civilian settlements now transport 2 produces (down from 3)